markjprice/markjprice/README.md

 - I'm adaptable and deal well with ambiguity in organizations of varying sizes and cultures.
 - I hold an Honours Bachelor’s Degree in Computer Science.

-## Writer.

 I have written a guided learning book about C# and .NET.
-The current edition is C# 10 and .NET 6 - Modern Cross-Platform Development.
+The latest is the sixth edition, C# 10 and .NET 6 - Modern Cross-Platform Development.

 ## Education and Certification

-Highly qualified and experienced
+Highly qualified and experienced.

 ### Microsoft Certified Solutions Developer (MCSD)
 Web Applications, Universal Windows Platform, Windows Store Apps Using C#, SharePoint Developer